Are you searching for the Android Headunit volume settings?

-A poor quality call from an android headunit is usually due to the low microphone volume.
-The internal microphones in the low rent, budget head units are often of very low quality and not very effective.
-This leads to the person on the other end of the call not hearing you properly making the call very frustrating for both parties.
+A poor-quality call from an Android headunit is usually due to the low microphone volume.
+The internal microphones in the low-rent, budget head units are often of low quality and ineffective.
+This leads to the person on the other end of the call not hearing you correctly, making the call very frustrating.

-The positioning of the internal microphone is not ideal for a voice call.
-Low down and not very close to the callers mouth the microphone circuit was destined to perform poorly.
-Coupled with the low quality materials the overall microphone system can’t capture your voice well enough for the other party to hear you clearly.
+The positioning of the internal microphone is not ideal for a voice call, and the microphone circuit would perform poorly low down and not very close to the caller’s mouth.
+Coupled with low-quality materials, the microphone system can’t capture your voice well enough for the other party to hear you.

-A well placed external microphone is an option for the headunits that have this feature.
-Not all android headunits have an external microphone input, but if yours does, try one.
-Place the external microphone high up, as close to your mouth as possible.
-Having the microphone high up, near the sun visor encourages the driver to keep their head up when driving and chatting hands free.
-Looking down at the microphone to direct your voice to the microphone is not the best way to multitask driving and talking.
+A well-placed external microphone is an option for headunits with this feature.
+Not all Android headunits have an external microphone input, but if yours does, try one.
+Place the external microphone up as close to your mouth as possible.
+Having the microphone high up, near the sun visor, encourages the driver to keep their head up when driving and chatting hands-free.
+Looking down at the microphone to direct your voice to the microphone is not the best way to multitask while driving and talking.

 Still too quiet